DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/3.png)

-Fill everything, is not mandatory to create an account with real data, you coul'd user something like:
+Fill everything, is not mandatory to create an account with real data, you could user something like:

 - User: foo
 - Email: foo@bar.com